aaronsabellek/TravelSketcher_Web-App/README.md

 # TravelSketcher - Web Application

-This is a web application that allows users to create, save, and manage travel destinations and their associated activities.
+This is a full-stack web application that allows users to create and manage travel destinations and their associated activities.
 Users can register, log in, and add and edit their own travel destinations and activities.
 Additionally, they can edit their profile and delete it if needed.

 ## Technologies